Many people adore Soprano ukuleles because it’s the smallest conventional type of ukulele.

 This ukulele packs a saddle and nut made of quality Tusq materials, a beautiful striped rosette, and a low-gloss hand-rubbed finish that helps its design look and feel vintage-esque.
 The only reason why I ranked it below Kala, Cordoba, and Lanikai sopranos is its hefty price tag.

-Terrific tone for an ukulele under $100
+- Great tone for under $100

-Eye-catching satin finish
+- Superb satin finish

-Made of high-quality mahogany
+- Made of high-quality materials

 I recommend Ohana’s SK-10 to all beginner ukulele players who have at least some experience.